 To fulfil this vision, the Government of India conceptualized ‘Ayushman Bharat’ (Healthy India), a flagship initiative that attempts to move away from sectoral and segmented approach of service delivery to a comprehensive need-based health care service.
 Ayushman Bharat adopts a two-pronged approach.
 Firstly, the creation of health and wellness centres to bring health care closer to homes.
 Secondly, the formulation of a Pradhan Mantri Jan Arogya Yojana (PM-JAY) to protect poor and vulnerable families against financial risk arising out of catastrophic health episodes.
 The PM-JAY is one significant step towards achievement of Universal Health Coverage (UHC) and Sustainable Development Goal - 3 (SDG3).

 National Health Agency (NHA), an autonomous entity, was constituted for focused approach and effective implementation of PM-JAY.
-Established as a Society on 11th May 2018, the National Health Authority is registered under the Society Registration Act, 1860.
+Established as a Society on 11th May 2018, the National Health Agency was registered under the Society Registration Act, 1860.
 The State Governments are expected to similarly set up State Health Agencies (SHA) to implement PM-JAY.
 Consequent to the approval of the Cabinet on 7th January 2019, the status of NHA stands upgraded to National Health Authority as an attached office of the Ministry of Health and Family Welfare with full functional autonomy.

 The National Health Authority (NHA) will provide overall vision and stewardship for design, roll-out, implementation and management of Pradhan Mantri Jan Arogya Yojana (PM-JAY) in alliance with state governments.
 Inter-alia, this will include, formulation of PM-JAY policies, development of operational guidelines, implementation mechanisms, co-ordination with state governments, monitoring and oversight of PM-JAY amongst other.

 The National Health Authority will play a critical role in fostering linkages as well as convergence of PM-JAY with health and related programs of the Central and State Governments, including but not limited to Ayushman Bharat - Comprehensive Primary Health Care, the National Health Mission, RSBY to name a few.

 The NHA will lead the development of strategic partnerships and collaborations with Central and State Governments, civil society, financial and insurance agencies, academia, think tanks, national and international organizations and other stakeholders to further the objectives of PM-JAY.